merchantprotocol/documentation/docs/05_Magento_v1/30_Customer_Groups_Manager/01_Overview.md

  - [Demo It](http://demo.merchantprotocol.com/M1-customer-group/)
  - [Forum: Talk About It](https://merchantprotocol.com/forums/forum/magento-plugin-forum/customer-groups-manager/)

-Customer Groups Manager extension expands standard customer groups functions with new capabilities.
-It allows assigning different currencies, stores, payment and shipping methods, products and product categories to different customer groups, as well as setting minimum order amount per group.
+The Customer Groups Manager extension expands the standard customer group functions with new capabilities.
+It allows you to assign different currencies, stores, payment and shipping methods, products and product categories to different customer groups, as well as setting minimum order amounts per group.

 ### Features